Now let’s pick it up from right where we left it the last time. If you haven’t read my previous article on Jantar Mantar. Do check out the link below:

 My First Trip to Jaipur: The Pink City

-After visiting the historic Jantar Mantar, we headed to our next place, the beautiful Hawa Mahal.
+After visiting the historic Jantar Mantar, we headed to our next place, the beautiful Hawa Mahal Palace.
 So, talking about Hawa Mahal, it’s just a walking distance from historic Jantar Mantar & is a beautiful City Palace.
-I would like to bring you people to the light about one of the major notable attractions of the city in this blog.
+I would like to bring you, people, to the light about one of the major notable attractions of the city in this blog.

-Hawa Mahal is the unique & most popular tourist place located in the heart of Jaipur, Rajasthan.
-Hawa Mahal is called the “Palace of Breeze” because of its unique five-storey exterior is like a honeycomb of bee, having 953 small windows, called jharokhas, through which air flows in and keeps the palace cool.
+Hawa Mahal Palace is the unique & most popular tourist place located in the heart of Jaipur, Rajasthan.
+Hawa Mahal is called the “Palace of Winds” because its unique five-story exterior is like a honeycomb of bees, having 953 small windows, called jharokhas, through which air flows in and keeps the palace cool.

-The red and pink coloured stones lined with white makes it vibrant and eye-catching.
+The red and pink colored stones lined with white make it vibrant and eye-catching.
 Also, the Hawa Mahal was built so that royal ladies can observe the outside occurrences without being seen.

 You can visit this sensational palace only between 9 am to 5 pm on all seven days of the week.
-Also, if you have purchased a composite ticket mentioned in my former blog, there is no need to buy a separate ticket for Hawa Mahal.
+Also, if you have purchased a composite ticket mentioned in my former blog, there is no need to buy a separate ticket for Hawa Mahal Palace.